11 Top-Rated Tourist Attractions in Rapid City, South Dakota

 1 Reptile Gardens

-The Reptile Gardens is home to lizards, snakes, crocodiles, parrots, Komodo dragons, insects and amphibians.
+The Reptile Gardens is home to lizards, snakes, crocodiles, parrots, Komodo dragons, insects, and amphibians.
 Many of the animals are featured in entertainment such as the Gator Show, Snake Show, and Birds Show.
-The floral gardens have thousands of flowering plants.
+The floral gardens have thousands of flowering plants, and the giant tortoises on the property are great for a kid-friendly, hands-on interaction and photo opportunity.
+The Prairie Dog Town at the facility allows visitors to pop their heads into a burrow and see the furry inhabitants at play.

 2 Storybook Island